Wild Adapter: Characters

 In volume one of Wild Adapter, Kubota is 16.
 He becomes leader of the Yakuza's Izumokai youth division when he is offered two guns; one of them is dangerously defective and the other is safe and functional.
 He chooses the functional gun and executes the youth division's previous leader who was revealed to be a spy from the rival Yakuza.
-Kubota leaves the Izumokai after only seven months, and a year later, re-emerges as Tokitoh's protector.
+Kubota leaves the Izumokai after only seven months, and a year later, re-emerges as Tokito's protector.

 He is seen as calm, collected, and focused, as well as cool, callous, and aloof.
 He is cruel and insensitive, but at the same time, childish and sweet.
 To both friends and enemies, they find him terrifying at times—whether because he can insensitively break a man's arm, or because of his smile.
 He is never seen without a cigarette, and his favored brand is Seven Stars.

 Komiya, in volume 1, says he has no logic to him.
 He says, "Interested in nothing, yet fiercely curious about everything.
 Acts like he doesn't care, but with so much desire in his eyes.
 Only caring for himself, but completely masochistic.
 Needing nothing, clinging to everything.
 Chaos existing inside tight order...All of these fevered colors merging into black...and disappearing.
 He's just like this city."

 Kubota is extremely possessive of Tokito, and is a very talented mahjong player.